 Labeled label

-It is the inscription printed on the packaging of food products that serves to inform about the origin, content and nutritional properties of food.
+It is the inscription printed on the packaging of food products that serves to inform regarding the origin, content and nutritional properties of food.
 For this reason, avoid carrying containers without labels, with dirty, broken, illegible labels and where the necessary data cannot be seen.
 Above all things, it is necessary to always check the expiration date.

-food before and after
+food before and following

 When shopping, look for non-food products and non-perishable foods first and leave frozen and refrigerated perishable products for last.
 This prevents the cold chain from being broken.
 Prevent products that are going to be consumed cooked from coming into contact with those that are going to be consumed raw.